thebitbrine/Zorro/README.md

 Zorro is repack indexer/scraper which collects repacks from sources mentioned below, it keeps them locally into a .JSON file as reads and serves it as needed.

-Zorro always restarts the scraping process after its done to assure it always has the latest repacks.
+Zorro always restarts the scraping process after once its done to insure it always latest repacks.

 Zorro only keeps source, size and link of a repack.
 It also stores logs of searches for statistics.